AlecDivito/Rust-Presentation/3_things_about_rust.md

 ## Borrowing

-Borrows in rust can happen multiple times to create multiple readers of data.
+Borrows in rust can happen multiple times to create multiple readers of existing data.

 ```rust
   let data = 5;